MicrosoftDocs/dynamics365smb-docs/business-central/finance-setup-vat.md

 You can modify or delete a VAT clause, and your modifications will be reflected in a generated report.
 However, [!INCLUDE[d365fin](includes/d365fin_md.md)]does not keep a history of the change.
 On the report, the VAT clause descriptions are printed and displayed for all lines in the report alongside the VAT amount and the VAT base amount.
 If a VAT clause has not been defined for any lines on the sales document, then the whole section is omitted when the report is printed.

 ### To set up VAT clauses
+When non-standard VAT rates are used in different types of documents, such as invoices or credit memos, companies are usually required to include an exemption text (VAT clause) stating why a reduced VAT or zero VAT rate has been calculated.

+You set these up on the **VAT Clauses** page.
+You can also define different VAT clauses to be included on business documents per the type of document, such as invoice or credit memo.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **VAT Clauses**, and then choose the related link.
 2. On the **VAT Clauses** page, create a new line.
 3. In the **Code** field, enter an identifier for the clause.
 You use this code to assign the clause to VAT posting groups.
-4. In the **Description** field, enter the text that you want to display on documents that can include VAT.
+4. In the **Description** field, enter the VAT exemption text that you want to display on documents that can include VAT.
 In the **Description 2** field, enter additional text, if needed.
-The text displays on new lines.
+The text will be displayed on new document lines.
+5. Choose the **Description by Document Type** action.
+6. On the **VAT Clauses by Doc.
+Type** page, fill in the fields to set up which VAT exemption text to display for which document type.
-5. Optional: To assign the VAT clause to a VAT posting setup right away, choose **Setup**, and then choosing the clause.
-If you want to wait, you can assign the clause later on the VAT Posting Setup page.
+7. Optional: To assign the VAT clause to a VAT posting setup right away, choose **Setup**, and then choose the clause.
+If you want to wait, you can assign the clause later on the **VAT Posting Setup** page.
-6. Optional: To specify how to translate the VAT clause, choose the **Translations** action.
+8. Optional: To specify how to translate the VAT clause, choose the **Translations** action.

 ### To assign a VAT clause to a VAT posting setup
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **VAT Posting Setup**, and then choose the related link.